Frequently Asked Questions

 Q: What kind of projects does 1% for the Tetons fund?

-"1% for the Tetons awards high-leverage grants to forward-looking projects sustaining the Tetons area’s natural resources and related qualities."
-The Round 1 application form defines each aspect of this Statement of Ideal.
+1% for the Tetons awards high-leverage grants to forward-looking projects sustaining the Tetons area's natural resources and related qualities.
 To give prospective applicants a sense of how these ideals translate into successful grant applications, copies of every grant application 1% for the Tetons has ever funded are available for download in the Grantees & Projects area of this site.

 Q: Who can apply for 1% for the Tetons grants?